Creating an SMS message

 Hi, !, instead of their name or a coherent sentence.

-If you’d like to test how many segments yout SMS may be split into, test your copy length here.
+If you’d like to test how many segments your SMS may be split into, test your copy length with our SMS segment calculator.

 Next, you need to target users by choosing segments or filters to narrow down your audience.
 You should have already chosen the Subscription Group, which narrows users by the level or category of communication they wish to have with you.
-In this step, you will select the larger audience from your Segments, and narrow that segment further with our Filters, if you choose.
+In this step, you will select the larger audience from your segments, and narrow that segment further with our Filters, if you choose.
 You’ll automatically be given a snapshot of what that approximate segment population looks like right now.
 Keep in mind that exact segment membership is always calculated just before the message is sent.

 Interesting in SMS retargeting?
 Visit our SMS retargeting article to learn more.

-Conversion events help you measure the success of your campaign:
+Conversion events help you measure the success of your campaign.
+For example:

-- If you are using Geotargeting to trigger an SMS message that has an end goal of the user making a purchase, set the conversion event to a “Purchase”.
+- If you are using geotargeting to trigger an SMS message that has an end goal of the user making a purchase, set the conversion event to a

 You can also set custom conversion events based on your specific use case.
 Get creative and think about how you truly want to measure this campaign’s success.